 In the 18 years I have been visiting Lesvos I have walked all over the island & found some wonderful places, many of them off the beaten track where most tourists fear to tread.
 I have used all the island walking guides available in print but the lack of detailed maps of the island is frustrating.
 As 2018 was also going to be a solo venture I invested in a handheld GPS, hoping I could wander more into the unknown with the reassurance of being able to backtrack to my car.

-In order to get familiar with using a GPS, I took up Geocaching.
-This is an activity where people (cache owners) hide small containers with a logbook and often small trinkets to swap in all sorts of places (hollow trees, under stones, behind rocks, in bushes, under seats in parks, disguised as pebbles etc), publish the details and co-ordinates of the locations on a website (www.geocaching.com).
+To get familiar with using a GPS, I took up Geocaching.
+This is an activity where people (cache owners) hide small containers with a logbook and often small trinkets to swap in all sorts of places (hollow trees, under stones, behind rocks, in bushes, under seats in parks, disguised as pebbles etc), publish the details and coordinates of the locations on a website (www.geocaching.com).
 People like me head off to find them.
 Once found you sign the log to prove you were there and record this on the website.
-Some make the caching a major outdoor activity, for me it adds some fun to regular walks, many do drive by caching travelling miles in their cars to pick up finds.
-You follow your own preference.
+Some make the caching a major outdoor activity, for me, it adds some fun to regular walks, many do drive-by caching travelling miles in their cars to pick up finds.
+You follow your preference.
 It is great for families – get the kids outside in the fresh air instead of glued to a screen.